Cabrini COM Faculty

 Dr. Francis worked professionally in Ohio and Pennsylvania in various marketing communication, product management and event management roles.
 She also helped organizations achieve their change management goals in her positions as a performance consultant, instructional designer, and corporate trainer.
 Dr. Francis has been teaching in higher education settings since 2002.
 She received Cabrini’s Distinguished Faculty Award for Teaching in Spring 2021, as well as the Rose and Raymond Green Faculty Scholars Award in 2017.
 These awards mean a great deal to Dr. Francis because she loves to design, develop and teach communication courses that empower students to work in service of the Common Good.

 Dr. Francis presents and publishes on methods for teaching communication for social justice, embedding career education into the communication curriculum, and facilitating faculty professional development initiatives.
 She is best known in the COM Wing for bringing a big basket of candy with her into every class.
 Dr. Francis and her husband met in 1990 in a Video Production course here at Cabrini.
-They have two children, one in elementary school and one in high school.
+They have two children, one in middle school and one in high school.